-Doug's 1st Movie (Originally The First Doug Movie Ever and Doug: The Movie) is a 1999 animated movie based off the Nickelodeon (later Disney) series, Doug (released during its third and final season of its Disney era, and its seventh and final season altogether), produced by DisneyToon Studios and Jumbo Pictures.
-It was the third movie based off a Disney television series to be released theatrically, and the first movie based off a One Saturday Morning
+Doug's 1st Movie (Originally The First Doug Movie Ever and Doug: The Movie) is a 1999 animated movie based off the Nickelodeon (later Disney) series, Doug (released during its third and final season of the Disney version, and its seventh and final season altogether), produced by DisneyToon Studios and Jumbo Pictures.
+It was the third movie based off a Disney TV show to be released theatrically, and the first movie based off a One Saturday Morning show.

 This film provides examples of:

 - Animation Bump: Slightly.
-The movie's animation uses more detailed, fluid animation, and also uses shadows.
+The movie's 2D animation uses more detailed cel animation and also uses shadows.

-- Demoted to Extra: Chalky has one line and he says "A valentine!" in the movie, and then appears very briefly in the Weekly Beebe office with no lines in a flashback.
+- Chalky has one line and he says "A valentine!" in the movie, and then appears very briefly in the Weekly Beebe office with no lines in a flashback.

-- Judy only appears once in the entire film; at Doug's house when they're cleaning up muddy footprints left by Herman.
+- Judy only appears once in the entire movie; at Doug's house when they're cleaning up muddy footprints left by Herman.

 - Hypothetical Fight Debate: Two cops debate who would win in a fight between Batman and Superman.

-- Idiot Ball: Doug and the Mayor toss this to each other in the film, from Doug talking about exposing Mr. Bluff's plot in front of Guy who happens to be good friends with Mr. Bluff and thinking that Herman is dead despite knowing that said death is in next week's paper (Which he figures out to his credit and Guy exposed the plan that lead to Doug to foil it), to the Mayor, despite being, y'know, the Mayor and knowing that Mr. Bluff is polluting the lake and had hired goons to capture Herman, doesn't do anything about it.
+- Idiot Ball: Doug and the Mayor toss this to each other in the movie, from Doug talking about exposing Mr. Bluff's plot in front of Guy who happens to be good friends with Mr. Bluff and thinking that Herman is dead despite knowing that said death is in next week's paper (Which he figures out to his credit and Guy exposed the plan that lead to Doug to foil it), to the Mayor, despite being, y'know, the Mayor and knowing that Mr. Bluff is polluting the lake and had hired goons to capture Herman, doesn't do anything about it.
 Though with the latter, you can justify it with the good ol' Screw the Rules, I Have Money! trope.
 Also, Patti believed Doug is dating 'Hermananoniney' and failed to see through the disguise.

-- Slightly.
-How was Mr. Bluff not arrested at the end?
+- Karma Houdini: How was Mr. Bluff not arrested at the end?
 Yes, he did get comeuppance but he broke so many U.S. laws it's ridiculous.
 He polluted a lake he didn't even own, he bribes the police, he bribes the media.
 He bribes everyone!
 That's just the beginning.
 (Though Mayor Dink does warn him of facing trouble from the Feds if he does not clean up his pollution quickly.)

-- Myth Arc: Prior to the film, Doug and Skeeter were occasionally searching for the monster.
+- Myth Arc: Prior to the movie, Doug and Skeeter were irregularly searching for the monster.
 The movie ends the arc.

-- Paper-Thin Disguise: Doug and Skeeter dress Herman up as a human female and somehow it fools everyone.
+- Paper-Thin Disguise: Doug and Skeeter dress Herman up as a beautiful female and somehow it fools everyone.
 Patti even becomes jealous of the new "cute girl" Doug has been hanging around.

-- Vanilla Edition: Not only does the DVD have horrible quality, frequent faded edits and shortened end credits (due to it being a television master), but it lacks any bonus features- including the behind-the-scenes featurette at the end of the tape.
+- Vanilla Edition: Not only does the DVD have horrible quality, frequent faded edits and shortened end credits (due to it being a television master), but it lacks any bonus features, which even the VHS release had.